mediantiba/clinic-reservation/README.md

 To start the app, navigate to the root folder and run `docker-compose up` from the command line.

+To use the app, navigate to http://localhost:3001 in your browser.

 # What's included?

 - The ability to create simple accounts (no username or password)